What Is a CAGE Code?

 - An inactive CAGE code does not mean the company is out of business — their SAM registration may have simply lapsed

-- Use the CAGE code to cross-reference contract award data on SAM.gov to see what a company has won
+- Use the CAGE code to cross-reference contract award data on USAspending.gov to see what a company has won

 NATO CAGE Codes (NCAGE) for International Entities